Has vs. Have: Learn the Difference Between These Important Words

 Similarly, with “have,” you use it in the present perfect tense with subjects “I,” “you,” “we” or “they,” as well as plural nouns.

 I have watched “Game of Thrones” four times.

 We have thought about this all day.

-This is true for questions and negative statements, too:
+This is true for any kind of statement or question too:

 Here’s a quick summary of what we’ve learned:

 - “To have” is the verb associated with possession or ownership.